 MOT days allow anyone to call in for an informal health

 check by local health professionals who can advise if you

 some time to socialise and have refreshment if you require

 them while visiting.

 Talking Points ….
-Adult Social Care Drop In.
+Adult Social Care

 'Talking Points' give you the opportunity to have informal

 face to face conversations with the Adult Social Care Team

 changing adult social care by developing community-led

 social work.
 This involves offering more local solutions to

 people seeking support.
 The aim is to respond better to

 individuals’ aspirations instead of fitting them into existing

 services.
 The focus is on face to face conversations help to

 personal way.
-If you would like further
+If you would like further information or to

-on a Monday between 9.30am -12 noon please contact NET .
+Monday between 9.30am -12 noon please contact NET .